A Tale of Two Guns (2022) Review

 The first thing I noticed about A Tale of Two Guns was a poster that toplines, Tom Berenger (Platoon, Sniper: Ultimate Kill), Judd Nelson, (The Breakfast Club, Bigfoot Wars), Casper Van Dien (Starship Troopers, The 2nd), Jeff Fahey (The Long Night, The Lawnmower Man), Danny Trejo (The Legend of La Llorona, Heat) and Ed Morrone (Killing Lazarus, Waking Up Dead).
 I wasn’t expecting starring roles for any of the first five of them, but I wasn’t expecting Morrone to be the only one listed in the credits on IMDB.
 That wasn’t a good sign.

 A Tale of Two Guns is also the fourth film from writer/director Justin Lee to be released in the past six months.
 And while I wasn’t impressed with Apache Junction and found Hunters to be absolutely abysmal his most recent release, Hellblazers was an enjoyable action/horror hybrid.
-While that was a matter for concern, I crossed my figures and hoped for the best.
+While that was a matter of concern, I crossed my figures and hoped for the best.

 After a shootout with a gang of outlaws known as The Cowboys leaves Marshall McTeague (Tom Berringer) injured and his deputies dead he’s forced to deputize gunman Artemis Hollinger (Ed Morrone).
 After telling McTeague how he managed to kill the notorious Tanner Richmond (Brian Cunningham), and taking care of another outlaw at the local saloon, he gets the job and is sent to track down Abel Cruz (Casper Van Dien), the only other survivor of the gunfight.